invoke-ai/InvokeAI/README.md

 a koala bear dancing with a panda bear -G 0.5
 ```

+While Stable Diffusion is running, you will see the original image that
+has been generated.
+This image will be upscaled to a higher resolution
+version after Stable Diffusion has completed image generation.

 ~~~~
 (ldm) ~/stable-diffusion$ python3 ./scripts/dream.py --gfpgan
 * Initializing, be patient...